Last updated 17th November 2023

 More from our Diocese ...

-Digital resources from the national church
+Other digital resources from the national church

 Topics covered include:

-The full document containing Norman's advice can be downloaded from here.
+That full document containing Norman's advice can be downloaded from here.

 It is true to say that social media platforms are being used in new and exciting ways to engage with communities.
 Many parishes are engaging with some of these for the very first time.
 This should be encouraged.